wwt/SwiftCurrent/.github/guides/Using Storyboards.md

 ```

-Now in your UIKit workflow simply use a `HostedWorkflowItem`
+Now in your UIKit workflow, simply use a `HostedWorkflowItem`.

 ```swift
 launchInto(Workflow(HostedWorkflowItem<SwiftUIView>.self)) // SwiftCurrent